-Masai Mara National Reserve is the most famous of Kenya’s reserves, has been called the most magnificent wildlife theater in the world.
-Masai Mara (Masai Mara) is known as Africa’s Greatest Wildlife Reserve, situated in southwest Kenya.
-The park is famous for the abundance of lion, the Great Wildebeest Migration and the Masai people, well known for their distinctive custom and dress, it is without a doubt Africa’s most famous safari destination.
+Masai Mara National Reserve certainly the most famous of Kenya’s reserves called the most magnificent wildlife theater in the world. known as Africa’s Greatest Wildlife Reserve, situated in southwest Kenya.
+The park is famous for the abundance of lion, the Great Wildebeest Migration and the Masai people, well known for their distinctive custom and dress, it is also without a doubt Africa’s most famous safari destination.

 The Masai Mara is one of Africa’s most famous parks.
 The wildlife viewing is superb throughout the year.
 The grassy plains and regular rainfall supports a huge population of herbivores, in turn attracting many predators.
 All three big cats are relatively easy to see.
 The yearly wildebeest migration coming through the park is one of the world’s most amazing wildlife spectacles.